-Beginning in 2017, the Republican majority in Congress and the Trump administration had made repeal and replacement of the Affordable Care Act (ACA) a top priority, and in March 2017 the House GOP leadership introduced the American Health Care Act (AHCA) as their designated bill to begin to "repeal and replace" the ACA.
-But party leaders have been unable to secure enough votes to pass the measure in the House, leaving the ACA in place for now.
+Beginning in 2017, the Republican majority in Congress and the Trump administration have made repeal and replacement of the Affordable Care Act (ACA) a top priority, and in March 2017 the House GOP leadership introduced the American Health Care Act (AHCA) as their designated bill to begin to "repeal and replace" the ACA.
+The House pass their legislation on May 4.

 Until the ACA and its implementing regulations are changed, either by a replacement law or through targeted legislative actions or regulatory adjustments, employers subject to the ACA must comply with its many coverage and administrative requirements.

 Employer-Sponsored Health Plans May Rise in Perceived ValueMillions of people would be without insurance coverage under the Senate's plan to repeal and replace the Affordable Care Act, the Congressional Budget Office projects.
 That could increase the perceived value of employer-provided health benefits.